valeriosouza/my-smtp-wp/readme.txt

 * New: Add file translation .po and translate pt_BR

-* Unreal: This WordPress plugin lets the Pink
+* Unreal: This plugin lets your WordPress the Pink

 = 0.1.0 =
 * Initial release.